MCP Security Bench (MSB): Benchmarking Attacks Against Model Context Protocol in LLM Agents: Evaluation

 Fig. \ref{fig:visual compare} illustrates the relationships among different metrics across various LLM backbones.
-Our findings are as follows: (1) An inverse scaling law \citep{39} exists between LLM capability and security.
+Our findings are as follows: \textbf{(1) An inverse scaling law exists between LLM capability and security} \citep{39}.
 More capable models tend to be more vulnerable to attacks, which aligns with observations in \citep{34, 36}.
 In MSB, accomplishing attack tasks also requires the agent to invoke tools.
 LLMs with higher utility, owing to their superior tool-use and instruction-following abilities, exhibit higher ASR.
 For example, DeepSeek-V3.1 achieves both the highest ASR and PUA.
-As model capability decreases, the ASR also shows a descending trend.
-(2) The NRP metric effectively balances agent utility and security in adversarial settings, providing a holistic measure of model resilience.
-Models such as DeepSeek-V3.1, Claude 4 Sonnet, and Llama3.3 70B attain relatively high NRP scores.
-In scenarios requiring a trade-off between task performance and attack resistance, the NRP offers a quantitative reference.
-For instance, although Qwen3 8B demonstrates stronger task performance than Llama3.1 8B, it is also more susceptible to attacks, resulting in a similar NRP score for both, which indicates comparable overall robustness.
+As model capability decreases, the ASR also shows a descending trend. \textbf{(2) The NRP metric effectively balances agent utility and security in adversarial settings}, providing a holistic measure of model resilience.
+GPT-5 achieves a high user task completion rate while maintaining a moderate level of attack resistance, resulting in the highest NRP score.
+NRP is particularly valuable in backbone selection for agentic LLMs, as it captures the trade-off between task performance and adversarial resistance.
+This is especially important in realistic settings where model capability and safety tend to exhibit an inverse relationship, in which case NRP provides a comparable quantitative reference.
+For example, GPT-4o-mini shows both higher utility and vulnerability than Llama3.3 70B (its ASR and PUA are both larger), making it difficult to directly compare their overall effectiveness.
+In contrast, NRP indicates that Llama3.3 70B is a more suitable candidate model, ensuring better efficiency and resilience in real-world deployments.